snitchbcc/articles/2021/4/soul-crushing-tests.md

 ---
 thumbnail: content://soulcrushingtests.jpeg
+title: >-
-title: "Study: Power Of Friendship Found To Be Weaker Than Power Of Soul-Crushing Standardized Tests"
+  Study: Power Of Friendship Found To Be Weaker Than Power Of Soul-Crushing Standardized Tests
+authors:
-authors: Benjy Eichner
+  - Benjy Eichner
 date: 12
 tags:
   - local